Cool DuPage for Residents

 STAR Home Energy Yardstick.
 Learn about energy efficient products and other

-home energy tips at Energy Star.
+home energy tips at Energy Star or check out Best Buy's Smart Sustainable Home Video.
 To reduce your energy bills,

 look for the ENERGY STAR label when purchasing appliances.